The Netherlands

 Since 2018, Amsterdam startups have raised between 40-60% of the total VC investment into the Netherlands.

-Over 75% of VC investment goes into startup located in hubs in the West which includes the likes of such as Amsterdam, Rotterdam and Leiden.
+As can be seen in the map, VC investment is concentrated startups located in hubs in the West which includes the likes of such as Amsterdam, Rotterdam and Leiden.

 The second largest region for VC investment in the country is the South, home to Brainport Eindhoven.